KQM-git/TCL/docs/theorycrafting.md

 **Hitlag** = Whenever a character hits a target, frames get Frozen to give the player a sense of "weight" behind each attack.

 * The amount of hitlag depends on the target hit
-* Range characters and skills aren't affected by hitlag
+* Range characters and Skills aren't affected by hitlag

 **Poise/Interruption Resistance** = A system that determines how difficult it is for a character to be staggered, see our poise page for more information.